Electricity rate design

 What is rate design?

-To better understand the potential impacts for your bill, it’s important to understand the difference between rates and rate design.
+To better understand the potential impacts of rate design for your bill, it’s important to understand the difference between rates and rate design.

 The rate you pay for your electricity covers the cost of providing you with electricity service.
 That includes everything we do to bring electricity to your home, from buying or generating electricity to sending it along the many power lines, substations and poles in between.
 Through rates, we collect enough revenue to maintain the safe, reliable grid we all count on every day.

 Like most utilities, FortisBC reviews their rate structure periodically to make sure these costs are distributed fairly.
-In December 2017, we submitted a Rate Design Application to the BCUC recommending changes.
+In December 2017, we submitted a rate design application to the BC Utilities Commission (BCUC) recommending changes.

 What does this mean for you?

-To find out the potential impact to you, try our calculator.
+To find out the potential impact to you, try our flat rate calculator.

 As a regulated utility, customers can be assured that any changes to our rates or how they are structured are all vetted through a transparent and rigorous public process with the BCUC.